Generative grammar: History

-As a distinct research tradition, generative grammar began in the late 1950s with the work of Noam Chomsky.
-However, its roots include earlier structuralist approaches such as glossematics which themselves had older roots, for instance in the work of the ancient Indian grammarian Pāṇini.
-Military funding to generative research was an important factor in its early spread in the 1960s.
+As a distinct research tradition, generative grammar began in the late 1950s with the work of Noam Chomsky, though, unknown to Chomsky at that time, an earlier example of the approach existed in Leonard Bloomfield's 1939 analysis of the Algonquian langue Menomini.
+Earlier structuralist approaches such as glossematics which themselves had older roots, for instance in the work of the ancient Indian grammarian Pāṇini, were one source of influence.
+It has been argued that military funding for generative research later became an important factor in its early spread in the 1960s.

 The initial version of generative syntax was called transformational grammar.
 In transformational grammar, rules called transformations mapped a level of representation called deep structures to another level of representation called surface structure.
 The semantic interpretation of a sentence was represented by its deep structure, while the surface structure provided its pronunciation.
-For example, an active sentence such as "The doctor examined the patient" and "The patient was examined by the doctor", had the same deep structure.
-The difference in surface structures arises from the application of the passivization transformation, which was assumed to not affect meaning.
+For example, an active clause such as "The doctor examined the patient" and its passive counterpart, "The patient was examined by the doctor", were taken to share the same deep structure; their difference in surface structure was assumed to arise solely from the application of a meaning-preserving passivization transformation.
 This assumption was challenged in the 1960s by the discovery of examples such as "Everyone in the room knows two languages" and "Two languages are known by everyone in the room".

-After the Linguistics wars of the late 1960s and early 1970s, Chomsky developed a revised model of syntax called Government and binding theory, which eventually grew into Minimalism.
-In the aftermath of those disputes, a variety of other generative models of syntax were proposed including relational grammar, Lexical-functional grammar (LFG), and Head-driven phrase structure grammar (HPSG).
+After the linguistics wars of the late 1960s and early 1970s, Chomsky developed a revised model of syntax called government and binding theory, which eventually grew into minimalism.
+In the aftermath of those disputes, a variety of other generative models of syntax were proposed including relational grammar, lexical-functional grammar (LFG), and head-driven phrase structure grammar (HPSG).

 Generative phonology originally focused on rewrite rules, in a system commonly known as SPE Phonology after the 1968 book The Sound Pattern of English by Chomsky and Morris Halle.
-In the 1990s, this approach was largely replaced by Optimality theory, which was able to capture generalizations called conspiracies which needed to be stipulated in SPE phonology.
+In the 1990s, this approach was largely replaced by optimality theory, which was able to capture generalizations called conspiracies which needed to be stipulated in SPE phonology.

 Semantics emerged as a subfield of generative linguistics during the late 1970s, with the pioneering work of Richard Montague.
 Montague proposed a system called Montague grammar which consisted of interpretation rules mapping expressions from a bespoke model of syntax to formulas of intensional logic.
 Subsequent work by Barbara Partee, Irene Heim, Tanya Reinhart, and others showed that the key insights of Montague Grammar could be incorporated into more syntactically plausible systems.